 A Holder of a Combination RCR Note will be treated as the beneficial owner of a proportionate interest in the Exchangeable Notes related to that Combination RCR Note.
 Except in the case of a Holder that acquires a Combination RCR Note in an exchange described under "-Exchanges," a Holder of a Combination RCR Note must allocate its cost to acquire that certificate among the related Exchangeable Notes in proportion to their relative fair market values at the time of acquisition.
 Such a Holder should account for its ownership interest in each related Exchangeable Note as described under "-Taxation of Beneficial Owners of Regular Notes" and "-Taxation of Beneficial Owners of Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1 Notes."
-When a Holder sells a Combination RCR Note, the Holder must allocate the sale proceeds among the related Exchangeable Notes in proportion to their relative fair market values at the time of action RCR Note, the Holder must allocate the sale proceeds among the related Exchangeable Notes in proportion to their relative fair sells at the time of sale.
+When a Holder sells a Combination RCR Note, the Holder must allocate the sale proceeds among the related Exchangeable Notes in proportion to their relative fair market values at the time of acquisition at the time of sale.